JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/data-links.md

 description: Learn how to create, manage, and share links to your data on Janelia's file systems.
 ---

-## Overview

 Data links in Fileglancer allow you to create shareable URLs for your data on Janelia's file systems without moving or copying files.
+They work similarily to how Google Docs does when you share a document with "Anyone with the link".

-## What are Data Links?
+## What are data links?
 - **Persistent URLs**: Stable web addresses that point to your data
 - **No data movement**: Links point to data in original locations on the Janelia file system
-- **Internally shareable**: Can be sent to interal collaborators or used with online tools on the internal network
+- **Internally shareable**: Can be sent to internal collaborators or used with online tools on the internal network
+- **Revokeable**: You can delete a data link at any time to revoke access to the data

-## Creating Data Links for Zarr/OME-Zarr Files
+## Creating data links for OME-Zarr Data

-Zarr and OME-Zarr files have special integration features for data links:
+Zarr and OME-Zarr data sets have special integration features for data links:

 ![Zarr File View](../../../assets/fileglancer-zarr-file-view.png)
 *Viewing an OME-Zarr file in Fileglancer with metadata display and properties panel*

-### Method 1: Tool Icons (Recommended)

 1. **Navigate to your Zarr directory**
    - Browse to the target Zarr or OME-Zarr directory